skinatro/Accuknox-Devops-Assignment/README.md

 - [X] TLS

 domain -> [k8s.skinatro.tech](http://k8s.skinatro.tech)
-(the ec2 instance will be stopped when you try to visit so the site wont load)
+(the ec2 instance will be stopped when you try to visit so the site wont load , the build failed due to the same reason)

 ## Output